 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-The SHIP for your state is listed below.
+In California, the SHIP is called California Health Insurance Counseling & Advocacy Program (HICAP).

-SHIPs are independent (not connected with any insurance company or health plan).
-They are state programs that get money from the Federal government to give free local health insurance counseling to people with Medicare.

-SHIP counselors can help you with your Medicare questions or problems.
+California Health Insurance Counseling & Advocacy Program (HICAP) is independent (not connected with any insurance company or health plan).
+It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+California Health Insurance Counseling & Advocacy Program (HICAP) counselors can help you with your Medicare questions or problems.
 They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-SHIP counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+California Health Insurance Counseling & Advocacy Program (HICAP) counselors can also help you understand your Medicare plan choices and answer questions about switching plans.